ravir4/DevOpsInsights/insights_personal_data.md

 You can delete personal data that is collected and stored in {{site.data.keyword.DRA_full}}.
 {: shortdesc}

 Data that is stored in {{site.data.keyword.DRA_short}} is indexed by toolchain ID.
-When you delete a toolchain, all of the data related to repos that was collected as part of the toolchain is deleted.
+When you delete a toolchain, all of the data that is related to repos that was collected as part of the toolchain is deleted.

 ## Deleting data from {{site.data.keyword.DRA_short}}
 {: #insights_delete_data}